Get E-Book

 -----END-----"

 Node stores one string containing newline characters.
 Use this carefully.
 Large secrets in environment variables can leak through debug prints, diagnostic reports, crash dumps, and process inspection tools.
-Secrets management belongs later in the book, but the immediate rule is small: avoid turning env files into secret stores just because multiline parsing exists.
+Multiline support is useful, but it is not a reason to turn env files into a secret store.

 export PORT=3000